Kong/kong/CONTRIBUTING.md

 ### Enterprise Edition

-If you are a Kong Enterprise customer, you can contact the Enterprise Support channels by opening an Enterprise support ticket on [https://support.konghq.com](https://support.konghq.com/).
+If you are a Kong Enterprise customer, you may contact the Enterprise Support channels by opening an Enterprise support ticket on [https://support.konghq.com](https://support.konghq.com/).